-Free Domain .NOM.ZA
+Free Subdomain .NOM.ZA

-|Special Conditions||Personal use only with no financial gain.
+|Only personal use with no financial gain.
 Possibly limited to South Africans.